Safety Statement and Risk Assessment

 - have regard to the relevant safety and health legislation

-These may already list hazards and precautions.
-There is no need to repeat all this, and so it is up to the employer whether to combine all the documents or keep them separately.
-However, the employer must still ensure that employees are made aware of these risks and the precautions.
+These may contain lists of the hazards and precautions relevant to your organisation.
+The BeSMART tool may be used for preparing your Safety Statement, if your business is covered by its templates.
+It is up to the employer whether to combine all the documents or keep them separately.
+However, the employer must still ensure that employees are made aware of the risks in their work and the precautions which are necessary.

 back to top